stackbit-projects/my-business-6b0c6/src/pages/index.md

         media_width: sixty
       - title: Education and Experience
         content: |
           We will

-          *   assess your skills
+          \- assess you skills

-          *   provide learning resources
+          \- provide learning resources

-          *   encourage practice projects
+          \- encourage practice projects

-          *   gain experience
+          \- gain experience
         actions:
           - label: Learn More
             url: /about